Yoake2000/Linux-Documentations/pages/YubiKey Security Key For KDE Plasma 6 SDDM and lockscreen login in Linux.md

 				- https://utcc.utoronto.ca/~cks/space/blog/linux/PAMStackingAndStopping
 				- https://www.redhat.com/sysadmin/pam-configuration-file
 				- https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system-level_authentication_guide/pam_configuration_files
 	- I didn't used the instructions from this repo since I want to use the Yubikey as a sufficient key to login for my computer.
-For `sudo`, this works adequate
+For `sudo` and changing `required` to `sufficient`, this works adequately but for the SDDM login screen, even after changing to `sufficient`, a password is still required.
+For the lockscreen, the instructions and changing to `sufficient` is
 -